Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/syntelestis-Pearl-CTF-2024.md

 so `len(flag.hex().encode())` is 54+20=74.

 You can see there are 54 equations with 74 unknowns.
-But using the flag format we can get 14 unknowns then brute 6 more to solve the system directly.
+But using the flag format `pearl{...}` we can get 14 unknowns then brute 6 more to solve the system directly.